mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    {
       region: String, // Required.
-      key: String // Required.
+      key: String, // Required.
 The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
       endpoint: String // Optional.
 An alternate host identifier to send KMS requests to.
 May include port number.
    }